Effective date: 11/22/2023

 Students are preparing for careers and should develop the habit of wearing appropriate attire.
-Students are required to wear the designated school uniform in class and on externship or clinical experience unless directed otherwise.
-Clinical/externship sites may require students to wear white shoes.
+Students are required to wear the designated school uniform on campus and at the externship or clinical locations.
+Clinical/externship sites may require differing dress codes.
 Students are responsible for meeting dress code requirements for the site.

-A student’s personal appearance must be appropriate at all times when the student is in school uniform.
+A student’s personal appearance must be professional.
 The general requirements are as follows:

-- No outerwear is permitted in the classroom except for a lab coat or sweater as established by school/program standards.
+- No outerwear is permitted in the classroom except for a lab jacket or sweater as established by school/program standards.

-- Shoes must be leather or vinyl, closed-toed, and closed heel.
-Students must keep their shoes clean and polished.
+- Shoes must be leather or vinyl, closed-toed, and closed heels.
+Students must keep their shoes clean.

-- The ID badge is part of the uniform and must be visible at all times.
+- The ID badge is part of the uniform and must always be visible.

-- Jewelry may not be worn with the uniform, except for one pair of small stud earrings, one ring (e.g., wedding and/or engagement ring, class ring) and a watch.
+- Minimal jewelry is accepted and is defined as one pair of small stud earrings, one ring, and a watch.
 Dangling earrings, hoop earrings, or multiple earrings will not be permitted.
-A single necklace that does not dangle may also be worn.
 For safety reasons, no jewelry may be worn under protective gloves.
-Jewelry used in body/tongue piercing other than the earlobe is not acceptable.
-Medical identification worn as a bracelet or necklace is acceptable.
+Facial, tongue, and body piercings are not acceptable.

-- Hair must be of a natural hue, neatly combed, clean, and pulled away from the face, so that it does not hang in the face when bending over during lab/clinical activities.
-No head covers, including beads or jewels interwoven into the hair are to be worn.
-All religious head coverings must be approved by the Academic Dean.
+- Hair must be of a natural color, neatly combed, clean, and pulled away from the face, so that it does not hang in the face when bending over during lab/clinical activities.

 - Fingernails must be kept short, clean, and neatly manicured.
 No polish, acrylic nails, overlays, or any synthetic enhancements to the natural nails.

-- Proper daily hygiene, including the use of antiperspirant and mouthwash, is essential because students work very closely with others.
+- Proper daily hygiene is essential because students work very closely with others.
 Cologne and perfume should not be worn.

-Failure to comply with the above expectations may result in dismissal from the classroom, externship, and/or clinical site.
+Failure to comply with the above expectations may result in being removed from the classroom, externship, and/or clinical site.